olga12401/DuckDB/README.md

 ```
 ![alt text](image-5.png)

-'Writing Data to a Parquet File'
+3. Writing Data to a Parquet File

 You can also export data from a DuckDB table to a Parquet file.
-For example, if you want to save the 'orders' table as a Parquet file:
+For example, if you want to save the `orders` table as a Parquet file:
 ```
 COPY orders TO 'path/data/orders.parquet' (FORMAT PARQUET);